 Adrianna Latorre says nursing interests her the most as a profession because of her desire to help people and make a difference.
 She is the first in her family to go into healthcare and enjoys building relationships with patients where she can be a light in their lives.

 community garden & interpretive learning center

-Read and Seed is a Summer hybrid learning series where we offer classes both virtually and in our outdoor classroom, the Interpretive Learning Center.
-Read and Seed blends Health Literacy and Parent Literacy into a high-energy series where participants learn about:
+Read and Seed blends Health Literacy and Parent Literacy into a fun and engaging program where participants learn about:

 - Growing fruits and vegetables

 - Fun, food-related family activities

 Read and Seed is free and open to all KLC learners.
 Parents are encouraged to attend Family Literacy Days with their children so they can learn together.
 We will have fun with tips and strategies for keeping families living healthier lives.

 In the garden, we’re growing beans, strawberries, corn, lettuce, spinach, pumpkins, tomatoes, peppers, cucumbers, chives, and zucchini.
 We even have sunflowers and a butterfly garden!
 Browse the photo gallery below.

 Read and Seed Family Literacy Day (City of Kalamazoo)

 Family Literacy Days will be back for the 2024 season!
 From May – November, we host monthly gatherings in the community garden.
 Families enjoy fun and creative activities designed for all ages.
 Our special focus on multi-generational literacy means parents and kids will love learning together about everything from gardening, to healthy eating, to wellness and of course, reading & writing skills.